DavidSchirduan/DavidSchirduan.github.io/_games/overpowered.md

   </div>
 </div>

+> App built with the incredible [Dicier font](https://speakthesky.itch.io/typeface-dicier) by [Speak the Sky](https://speakthesky.com/) and uses the [CRT effect](http://aleclownes.com/2017/02/01/crt-display.html) from Alec Lownes.

 ## Personal High Scores

 As I clear more adventures I'll post my scores here.
 Share your high scores with #OverpoweredSR, and see if you can beat me!